 - 1 shallot, finely chopped

-- 2 tbsp coconut aminos (for paleo diet) or soy sauce or gluten-free tamari
+- 2 tablespoon coconut aminos, (for paleo diet) or gluten-free tamari

 - Wash beans and trim stem end.